 The outcomes should not only improve your product’s design but affect your team’s performance.
 A well-executed UX audit should provide you with a list of actionable recommendations to help you make the right decisions.
 A transparent product overview will help your team avoid similar mistakes in its further development.
 Additionally, some types of audits will contain valuable insights from professional UX designers, engineers & domain experts, which might elevate your product value and speed up the process of reaching the pre-defined goals.

 That being said, you might expect an increase in profit or reduced implementation costs if the audit and further action were executed well.
 The suggestions and recommendations will help you recover from critical errors before committing workload to further implementation phases.
-In other cases, following proven practices indicated in the final report, the insights should be helpful when optimising existing flows and improving conversion & success rates.
+In other cases, following proven practices indicated in the final report, the insights should be helpful when optimising existing user flows and improving conversion & success rates.
 To summarise, you don’t have to perform costly and complex UX research to obtain an applicable UX overview and usability conditions.

 How long should it take to get the results?